MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/cluster-extension-deployment-errors.md

 #### Solution for Cause 2: Ensure networking prerequisites are met

-To resolve this issue, ensure that you follow the networking prerequisites outlined in [Network Rules for Clusters](/azure/aks/outbound-rules-control-egress).
+To resolve this issue, ensure that you follow the networking prerequisites outlined in [Outbound network and FQDN rules for Azure Kubernetes Service (AKS) clusters](/azure/aks/outbound-rules-control-egress).

 ## Helm errors